KevTango/Cawthron-Accelerometer-Chain/README.md

 * Copy respective files (main.py + boot.py + libraries) to SD card

-**NOTE: If SD card is larger than 32GB, use GUIFormat to format SD card to FAT32**
+**NOTE: If the SD card is larger than 32GB, use GUIFormat to format SD card to FAT32**

 ### Datalogger